CupapiOT/animated-matrices/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Screen Recordings**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots and/or screen recordings to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]